-Fortunately, we have many more options these days, and one of the most popular and useful is the continuous glucose monitor (CGM).
-These devices use interstitial fluid to estimate your blood glucose level.
+Fortunately, these days we have many more options.
+One of the most popular and useful ones is the continuous glucose monitor (CGM).
+These devices use interstitial fluid instead of blood to estimate your blood glucose level.

-Two options we think might be worth your time are our own NutriSense mobile app and the Dexcom G6 suite of apps.
+Two options we think might be worth your time are our own Nutrisense mobile app and the Dexcom G6 suite of apps.

 “The Dexcom Glucose Program System is intended to replace fingerstick blood glucose testing for diabetes treatment decisions for persons with diabetes who are not at significant risk of severe hypoglycemia."

 This is the “social” version of the basic G6 app with the ability to add up to ten people, like friends and family, to be able to view your blood glucose levels.

 The Dexcom G6 mobile and wearable apps are also customizable, but there are fewer types of data to display.
-The Dexcom Clarity app, which can be used on a mobile device or computer, has more data and can also be synced with your treating clinic with a code they generate for you.
+The Dexcom Clarity app, which you can use on a mobile device or computer, has more data than the G6 and can also be synced with your treating clinic with a code they generate for you.

-With the NutriSense app, you can dig deep into your data and see what might be unexpected links between the types of data you can track.
+With the Nutrisense app, you can dig deep into your data and see what might be unexpected links between the types of data you can track.

 If you have a compatible insulin pump, the G6 CGM will automatically send glucose data to your pump to adjust your insulin delivery in real time, aiding in keeping your blood sugars within a healthy range.
 That being said, The Dexcom only allows you to log grams of carbs, generic exercise, and generic health events.

-With the Clarity app, both Dexcom support and your treating healthcare professionals can see your blood glucose levels and advise you how best to manage them.
+With the Clarity app, Dexcom support and treating healthcare professionals can see your blood glucose levels and advise you on how best to manage them.
 With the Follow app, you can add up to ten people who can see your data and choose whether or not to receive notifications if your blood glucose levels are too high.